-Visiting this waterfall was pretty straightforward as this was essentially a drive-to waterfall.
-It was right off the road across the street from a park on the harbor front.
+The Dana Point Waterfall was pretty much right off the road across the street from a park on the harbor front.

 The falls itself was fronted by palm trees with the whitish and brown cliffs adding to the scenic allure of this spot.